binarytrails/ring-api/README.md

     - ~~control the "static" configuration of the daemon: add/remove an account, modify properties, enable/disable them~~
     - ~~be able to listen to the changes from the daemon (framework for signals)~~
     - execute dynamic features:
+      - tx/rx IM in-call
       - ~~receive a message text (IM) out-of-call~~
       - ~~send an IM out-of-call~~
-      - be able to accept/refuse an incoming call
+      - ~~be able to accept/refuse an incoming call~~
+        - TODO: hangup crash
-      - be able to display the status of a call and stop a call
+      - ~~be able to display the status of a call and stop a call~~
-      - tx/rx IM in-call
       - ~~display video, in-call and preview for camera setup (audio is fully controlled by the daemon)~~
       - add full call controls (media pause, transfer, audio controls, conferences, ...)
       - add full "smartInfo" features